 The complainants have a further and subsidiary plea, which is breach of acquired rights.
-They submit that at the material time they were entitled to continuance of the arrangements set out in 54(b) for adjustment of pensionable remuneration between general reviews of the scale, whether or not the rules had been repealed or amended.
+They submit that at the material time they were entitled to continuance of the arrangements set out above for adjustment of pensionable remuneration between general reviews of the scale, whether or not the rules had been repealed or amended.